 Receiving mail and packages is a unique challenge for full-time RVers.
 When you’ve got a mailbox at a home, you don’t think twice about it.
 When your location changes regularly, it takes some skill to coordinate!
 You don’t want to be stuck in a place waiting on packages to arrive.

-If you’re not familiar with RV maintenance, YouTube is a great resource for how to do things yourself.
+If you’re not familiar with RV repairs and maintenance, YouTube is a great resource for learning how to do things yourself.
 Failure to maintain your RV (and tow or toad vehicle) could result in more major fixes being needed down the road.

 We used to be those weekend campers who scoffed at the people who’d sit in their RV and watched TV instead of enjoying a campfire outside.
 Boy, have the tables turned!
 We get it now.